Diaz123-droid/gradle-stuff/README.md

 > I decided to create a new branch to learn how branchings work.I understand how the master branch should be treated with some bit of respect, not just anything should go into it unless it all looks good to merge.

+## 0.02 Release Notes

+> Changed the structure of the project.
+Decided to use the infrustructure to build an Inventory Management System.